-Founded in 2003 within the Department of Human Science, the Georgetown University Undergraduate Research Conference is an opportunity for undergraduate students to present their research efforts.
+The Georgetown University Undergraduate Research Conference, founded within the Department of Human Science at the School of Nursing & Health Studies, is an opportunity for undergraduate students to present their research efforts.
 The first conference was held in 2003.

 The conference is a combination of student investigations, faculty research, and keynote speakers, whose main goal is to highlight the research efforts of undergraduate students.